General Motors/Wayne State University

 Details are below.
 Have fun and good luck!

-Photos from last year's competition
+Photos from this year's competition

 The Vital Components